This article is also available in Romanian.

 The ride with Mocanița steam train was an interesting experience, well organized (folk dances and “afinata” included) but I would have preferred to see a greener nature, so next time I would go in May-June.

-An itinerary for Maramureș region may include:
+An itinerary for Maramureș region might include:

 - Stay in a traditional guesthouse and try the local dishes;